 The climatology in this study sought to identify Northeast high-impact severe weather events with high spatial coverage while controlling for the increase in severe weather reporting with time.
 The technique, described in chapter 2, is applied from 1980–2013 and identifies 825 high-impact events representing the top 32% of severe weather events in the Northeast.
-A total of 224 events are categorized as type 1 and all type 1 events have a POD score of zeroAdditionally, 204 type 1 events have no 0600 UTC slight risk outlook in the Northeast domain, suggesting type 1 events are characterized by the absence of slight risk outlooks rather than misplaced outlooks.
+A total of 224 events are categorized as type 1 and all type 1 events have a POD score of zero.
+Out of the 224 type 1 events, 204 events have no 0600 UTC slight risk outlook in the Northeast domain, suggesting type 1 events are characterized by the absence of slight risk outlooks rather than misplaced outlooks.
 With an average of 7 type 1 events per year and no discernable trend through the period, low POD events continue to be a forecasting challenge through 2013.
 Type 2 events are rare with 42 events occurring between 1980–2013 and a heavy bias towards the early half of the period.
 Considering only 5 events occur between 2003–2013, type 2 events, as they are defined in chapter 2, have become a less significant forecasting challenge through the end of 2013.
+It is important to note the strict criteria used in this study to identify type 2 events using the highest 25th percentile of false alarm area and the lowest 25th percentile of severe report area.
+High FAR events with small slight risk outlooks are not well sampled using this approach and the analysis is biased towards events with unusually large false alarm areas.
 Conversely, good events have increased from 1980–2013, suggesting improved placement of slight risk outlooks in the Northeast through the latter half of the period.

 Monthly variability of high-impact events (Fig. 3.10) resembles the climatology of severe reports in the northeast U.S. (Fig. 1.5).
-70% of high-impact events and 69% of type 1 events occur in JJA suggesting low POD events follow the high-impact climatology during the peak severe weather season in the Northeast (Fig. 3.10).
+Through the summer months of JJA, 70% of high-impact events and 69% of type 1 events occur, suggesting low POD events follow the high-impact climatology during the peak severe weather season in the Northeast (Fig. 3.10).
 The remainder of the year suggests there is no month where type 1 events occur substantially more often than high-impact and good events with a notable exception in January.
 Of the 5 high-impact events in January, 4 are classified as type 1, however with a limited number of cases, no conclusions concerning the cause of the poor predictive skill in January are hypothesized.
 May contains the highest percentage of Type 2 and good events relative to high-impact events while type 1 events occur marginally less frequently than climatology.
 It is hypothesized that during the springtime when severe weather events are most frequent across the CONUS, and the conditions leading to these events are more synoptically evident (Johns and Doswell 1992), forecasters are more likely to issue slight risk outlooks in the CONUS domain.
 The Northeast may be influenced by this increased tendency, especially in the southwest portion of the domain where systems of Midwest origin can propagate into the domain and slight risk outlooks can extend into OH, WV, and PA accordingly.